polyseam/invisaline/README.md

 your source file.

 > [!IMPORTANT]
-> legally distinct and unrelated to the mouth technology "invisalign"
+> legally distinct from and unrelated to the mouth technology "invisalign"

 ## Installation